ilyatbn/aws_alwayson/README.md

 ## Features
 - Refresh AWS Web Console session automatically to keep user logged in.
 - Get temporary credentials for assumed role to use for CLI access.
+- Autofill all available AWS roles for Google Workspace account.
 - Automatically update local aws credentials file.

 ## Installation